buildbot/buildbot/README.md

 * Use sa.Text instead of sa.String(LEN), so we have unlimited-length strings.
   Where indexes -- especially unique indexes -- are required on these columns, add sha1 hash columns and index those.
   Among other advantages, this will allow MySQL databases to use the vastly superior InnoDB table type.
+* Rather than naming builders, build requests should use a foreign key to reference the builders table. :runner:
+* Convert master, builder, and scheduler names to identifiers, removing use of hashes :runner:

 ### Documentation ###